Located just 7 km from San Mauro Mare, San Mauro Pascoli is the birthplace of the poet Giovanni Pascoli and the home of high fashion footwear.

 Pascoli Poetry Park ideally combines the two places of memory and poetry by Giovanni Pascoli: Villa Torlonia (the Tower) and the birthplace of the poet, now the Casa Pascoli Museum.
 From the small town of San Mauro, a place of remembrance that deeply inspired Pascoli's poetics, his poetry comes to embrace the whole of Romagna, representing it in all its complexity: a poem that not only excites but that can, at the same time, constitute the key to understanding the identity of an entire territory.

-In addition, on Thursdays from the San Mauro Mare tourist office the Pascoli itinerary starts, a route through the places of the poet.
+In addition, from june to september, on Thursdays from the San Mauro Mare tourist office the Pascoli itinerary starts, a route through the places of the poet.

 The local gastronomy as well as the tasty Blue Adriatic fish is based on the rediscovery of the authentic and genuine flavors of the Rubicone Valley that offer "homemade" pasta dishes, tasty grilled meats accompanied by the inevitable piadina and a good generous wine.